-The Comstock Foundation Board of Directors is a five member board that includes independent, local representatives, as well as others who are share an interest in preserving the Landmark District.
-During the first two years of existence, the board met annually.
-Beginning in 2015, the board began quarterly meetings.
+The Comstock Foundation for History and Culture has a five-member Board of Directors consisting of local representatives from Virginia City, Gold Hill, Silver City, Dayton and Reno, Nevada, and all but one is fully independent, and all who share a deep passion and interest in protecting, preserving, restoring and celebrating this incredibly precious Historic Landmark District.
+The Board of Directors serve staggered terms, two for four-year terms and two for two-year terms.
+The first two years the board met annually.
+In 2015, the board began quarterly meetings.
 The first Board of Directors convened July 24, 2013.
-Corrado De Gasperis was appointed Chair, Paul Yandre of Virginia City appointed Secretary, Pamela Abercrombie of Silver City appointed Treasurer, and Lee Halavais and John Winfield appointed Directors.
-Ron James served as the first Executive Director and was extremely instrumental establishing legal status and infrastructure for the organization, as well as launching several initiatives including the first preservation project – saving the Upper Yellow Jacket Hoist and Ore Chute.
+Mr. Corrado De Gasperis was appointed Chair and Ms. Pamela Abercrombie of Silver City was appointed Treasurer.
+Ron James served as the first Executive Director and was instrumental in organizing, establishing and obtaining organizational and legal status and the infrastructure for the Foundation.
+He also launched several initiatives including the first major preservation project – saving the Upper Yellow Jacket Hoist and Ore Chute.

 Corrado De Gasperis, Board Chair

 Comstock Mining, Inc. Executive Chairman of the Board, Chief Executive Officer & President